-- Candidate Watch a daily update of who has filed. - Contact Candidate for those candidates who have authorized our department to do so, we will post contact information for candidates with links to websites and e-mail for easy voter and media access. - Candidate's Statements of Qualifications once they are made public, we will post the Candidate's Statement of Qualifications for those candidates who have filed one. - Voter Information Guide contains information on local measures and candidates on the ballot. - November 7, 2017 Candidate's Handbook if one copy is not enough, you can find all of the valuable information contained in this handbook online. - Important Voter Information polling place lookup, sample ballot lookup, information on early voting, weekend voting, voting by mail, provisional voting, overseas voting, and voting at the polls. - Campaign Forms from the FPPC - Application for a vote-by-mail ballot for voters to download and mail or FAX in.
-Campaigns conducting vote-by-mail drives are required to obtain the uniform application from our office. - Voter Registration Forms voters can go online and complete a voter registration form that will be printed with the information and mailed to the voter for a signature to then be returned to the county elections official.
+- Candidate Watch a daily update of who has filed. - Contact Candidate for those candidates who have authorized our department to do so, we will post contact information for candidates with links to websites and e-mail for easy voter and media access. - Candidate's Statements of Qualifications once they are made public, we will post the Candidate's Statement of Qualifications for those candidates who have filed one. - Voter Information Guide contains information on local measures and candidates on the ballot. - November 5, 2019 Candidate's Handbook if one copy is not enough, you can find all of the valuable information contained in this handbook online. - Important Voter Information polling place lookup, sample ballot lookup, information on early voting, weekend voting, voting by mail, provisional voting, overseas voting, and voting at the polls. - Campaign Forms from the FPPC - Application for a vote-by-mail ballot for voters to download and mail or FAX in.
+Campaigns conducting vote-by-mail drives are required to obtain the uniform application from our office. - Voter Registration Forms voters can go online and complete a voter registration form that will be transmitted to the county Elections Department electronically.